-- Develop or update standard operating procedures for each department. - Provide transparent, predictable, and efficient processes to make it easier for citizens and businesses to interact and do business with the City. - Ensure personnel policies are up-to-date. - Continue to update and modernize the Code of Ordinances.
+- Develop or update standard operating procedures for each department. - Provide transparent, predictable, and efficient processes to make it easier for citizens and businesses to interact and do business with the City. - Ensure personnel policies are up-to-date. - Update and modernize the Code of Ordinances.